PavithraBobbala/Paralleltraining/README.md

-Goal : The purpose of this individual assignment is to learn how to develop parallel machine learning (ML) applications in Amazon AWS cloud platform.
+Goal : The purpose of this individual assignment is to train a machine learning model parallely on ec2 instances for predicting wine quality on a publically available data and then use the trained model to predict the wine quality.
 Specifically, you will learn:
 (1) how to use Apache Spark to train an ML model in parallel on multiple EC2 instances; (2) how to use Spark’s MLlib to develop and use an ML model in the cloud; (3) How to use Docker to create a container for your ML model to simplify model deployment

+Project also uses Docker to create a container for trained machine learning model to simplify deployments.

+This project contains 2 main java source files:

+modeltraining.java reads training dataset from S3 and trains model in parallel on EMR spark cluster.
+Once model is trained, it can be run on provided test data provided via S3.
+This program stores trained model in S3 bucket

+prediction.java program loads trained model and executes that model on given testdata file.

+Dockerfile: Dockerfile to create docker image and run container for simplified deployment.

 Description : Building a wine quality prediction ML model in Spark over AWS involves several steps.
 Below is a high-level outline of the process in Java on Ubuntu Linux: